zhengzhou/RxActivityResult/README.md

         });
 ```

-Please pay attention to the targetUI() method in the Result object emitted.
+Please pay attention to the `targetUI()` method in the `Result` object emitted.

-This method returns a safety instance of the current Activity/Fragment.
-Because the original instance of the Activity/Fragment may be recreated (due to configuration changes or some other system events) it would be unsafe calling it.
+This method returns a safety instance of the current `Activity`/`Fragment`.
+Because the original one may be recreated (due to configuration changes or some other system events) it would be unsafe calling it.

-Instead, you must call any method/variable of your Activity/Fragment from this instance encapsulated in the Result object.
+Instead, you must call any method/variable of your `Activity`/`Fragment` from this instance encapsulated in the `Result` object.

 Examples
 --------